 About Adient: Adient is a global leader in automotive seating.
 With approximately 77,000 employees in 32 countries, Adient operates 202 manufacturing/assembly plants worldwide.
 We produce and deliver automotive seating for all major OEMs.
 From complete seating systems to individual components, our expertise spans every step of the automotive seat-making process.
 Our integrated, in-house skills allow us to take our products from research and design to engineering and manufacturing – and into more than 19 million vehicles every year.
 For more information on Adient, please visit adient.com.

-For more information, please see www.covestro.com.

-Follow us on Twitter: https://twitter.com/covestro.

 Forward-looking statements